ibm-cloud-docs/iaas-vpn/getting-started.md

 ## Logging in to the VPN
 {: #login-to-the-vpn}

-Now that the VPN access is configured, you can log in by either using your browser or a stand-alone VPN client.
+Now that the VPN access is configured, you can log in using your browser.

-### Using a browser

-1. Using Internet Explorer, click one of the [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).
+1. Open your web browser and click on any one of the [available VPN endpoints](https://www.ibm.com/cloud/vpn-access).

-2. Follow the prompts to accept use of the SSL VPN client software.
+   Supported operating systems and browser pairs are as follows:
+      * Vista/Win7/Win8/Win2003/Win2008: Chrome, 360SE, MSIE, Firefox
+      * Linux: Chrome, Firefox
+      * MacOS: Safari, Chrome

-3. When prompted, enter your VPN login credentials.
+2. When prompted, enter the VPN login credentials that you configured in [Setting the VPN password](#set-vpn-password).

-### Using a stand-alone SSL VPN client

-See [Stand-alone VPN clients](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for available options and usage instructions.
+  * If you have a stand-alone MotionPro client installed, your client is launched automatically.
+  * If you do not have a client installed, the compatible version of the MotionPro client is available for you to download.
+3. With the MotionPro client, dependent on your operating system, you can follow different steps to create a connection.
+For more information about connecting using a MotionPro client, see [Stand-alone clients](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients).